Mrpi314tech/Classy/README.md

 ## I need more training data

 Open a pull request if you have some and put it in unorganized data.
 I will format it.
-If you have organized data, put it directly in the intents.json file
+If you have organized data, put it directly in the intents.json file.

+An easy way to contribute is by scrolling through your ChatGPT conversations/Google searches/DALL-E inputs and pasting some of your own data into the unformatted data file.
 # Deployed here:
 http://chat.mrpi314.com

 Website only works if one person is using it

-For best conversations type "reset" (all lowercase) before you start chatting.

 Charges $0.04 for every image you generate with your api key.
-Text generation is $0.50 for 1M input tokens (almost nothing).
+Text generation is $0.15 for 1M input tokens (almost nothing).

 I can add a custom password for you on the website if you add training data.
 Message me at 123scoring@gmail.com.
 Put in the description of the pull request that you want a custom password for your Openai key.